tildeio/rsvp.js/README.md

 ## Error Handling

 There are times when dealing with promises that it seems like any errors are being 'swallowed', and not properly raised.
-This makes is extremely difficult to track down where a given issue is coming from.
+This makes it extremely difficult to track down where a given issue is coming from.
 Thankfully, `RSVP` has a solution for this problem built in.